jaidevd/pyhht/docs/source/tutorials/hilbert_view_nonlinearity.rst

 Consider a dark room with a photosensitive device.
 Suppose a light flashes upon the device at a given instant.
-The Fourier interpretation of this phenomenon would be to consider a numbe of (ideally infinitely many) of frequencies which are in phase exactly at the time when the light is flashed.
+The Fourier interpretation of this phenomenon would be to consider a number of (ideally infinitely many) of frequencies which are in phase exactly at the time when the light is flashed.
 The frequencies interfere constructively at that instant to produce the flash of light and cancel each other out at all the other times.
 The truth of the matter remains